Frequently Asked Family Law Questions

-A divorce proceeding requires the judge to make permanent decisions on important issues such as child custody, child support, alimony and the property settlement.
+A divorce proceeding requires the judge to make permanent decisions on important issues such as child custody, child support, alimony and property settlement.
 Knowing your rights in these areas is important to making sure your needs and the needs of your children are met following a dissolution of marriage.
-Below, the family law attorneys at Greta Hoffman & Associates answer frequently asked questions on Kentucky divorce law.
+Below, the family law attorneys at Hoffman Walker & Smith answer frequently asked questions on Kentucky divorce law.
 For help with a divorce or other family law matter, contact our office in Florence for assistance.

 Where do I go to file for divorce?

 In order to file for divorce in Kentucky, either you or your spouse must have been a Kentucky resident for 180 days prior to filing.
-The proper place to file your petition is with the Family Court, which is located in the Circuit Court of your county of residence.
+The proper place to file your petition is with the family court, which is located in the circuit court of your county of residence.
 Kentucky law requires that you have been a resident of the county for three months in order to file your petition for dissolution of marriage there.
 It is possible to file in a county where you have resided for less than three months, but the other party could challenge this filing and ask the court to transfer the case to another court or even to dismiss the petition.

 How long does it take to get divorced?